CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-audited.md

 * **Select your CSC project**.

 * **Choose the operating system**.
-Possible operating system are Linux CentOS 7 and Linux Ubuntu.
+Possible operating system are Linux CentOS 7 and Linux Ubuntu 22.

 * **Assign a name for your virtual Desktop**.
 It is good practice to assign a descriptive name for a Desktop so that all project members can easily identify it later on.